The Old Model Was Binary. The New One Has Levels.

 The Symptom: The output uses definitive language: "The best choice for small agencies is [Your Brand] because..." or "I recommend [Your Brand] for its superior integration capabilities."

-The Cause: High Brand Sentiment combined with Intent-Based Clarity.
+The Cause: High brand sentiment combined with intent-based clarity.
 The model understands not just what you do, but who you are best for, and trusts your reputation implicitly.

 The Business Impact: Zero-click conversions and dominant market share.

-How Brands Get Stuck Between Levels
+Why Do Brands Get Stuck Between Levels?

 The "SEO Trap" (Stuck at Level 2)